sherryxiaoyizhu/dev-connector-mern-stack/README.md

 - [Virtual Studio](https://visualstudio.microsoft.com/) - an integrated development environment from Microsoft.
 - [Heroku](https://www.heroku.com/) - a cloud platform that runs apps in virtual containers.
-- [Git](https://git-scm.com/) - an open source distributed version control system, to be used to deploy the app to Heroku.
+- [Git](https://git-scm.com/) - an open source distributed version control system, used to deploy the app to Heroku.

 ### Front-end